|Brain and Organ Level

 : The corresponding brain relays are the control centers of the right thyroid ducts/pharyngeal ducts

-(left frontal lobe) and the left thyroid ducts/pharyngeal ducts
+and left thyroid ducts/pharyngeal ducts

 The constellation is established, the moment the second conflict registers in the opposite brain hemisphere.
 The constellation can be permanent or recurring due to tracks or conflict relapses

 A Frontal Constellation does not cause a manic depression

 .
 A manic depression only develops when both conflicts involve the temporal lobes.

 With left-handers the conflict is transferred to the other brain hemisphere

 The Frontal Constellation presents as an obsessive fear of what is ahead (not to be confused with a general feeling of uneasiness or apprehension concerning future events or circumstances).
 An intense constellation can cause an acute state of anxiety.
 The purpose of the hyper-anxiety is to be on guard when one is con-fronted with a situation that was previously perceived as threatening or dangerous.
 Here we also find acute exam anxiety and acute stage fright.

 NOTE: It has been suggested that anxiety attacks and panic attacks are linked to activities in the left amygdala, an area in the brain that plays an important role in processing fear.
 According to Dr. Hamer, an anxiety attack is triggered by a strong conflict relapse of any conflict, causing typical conflict-active (sympathicotonic) stress symptoms such as sweating, a fast heart rate, rapid breathing, elevated blood pressure, nausea, and trembling.
 The conflict track is